floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+As Murray's vehicle sped towards Gerda Hill, the sandstorm raged around them, making the journey treacherous.
+The air was thick with swirling sand, reducing visibility to almost zero.
+The mighty winds howled, and the temperature soared, making the inside of the vehicle feel like an oven.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE